 This email design by Burberry is a great visual solution to showcasing their brand’s iconic trench coat and reinforcing brand awareness.
 The design manages to achieve instant recognition thanks to the tan color palette and diverse shots of the signature coat.
-The choice of typefaces are clean and clear and the consistent grid lets the reader follow the visual story very easily.
-A simple, streamlined and easily recognised design.
+The choice of typefaces is clean and clear and the consistent grid lets the reader follow the visual story very easily.
+Overall, it’s a simple, streamlined, and easily recognized design.

 09. Less really is more

 Beautiful and strong, this design by Chanel uses simplicity at it’s best.
 There's one image used to represent the brand, one headline, one description, and one call to action, all centrally focused and aligned, no one element overpowers the other.
 While the overall design is fairly minimal, the use of the ribbon to represent the brand keeps the design engaging and playful.

 10. Add strategic pops of color